MariaExtrella/QATestTheAgileMonkeys/README.md

 In this test, there are two different environments: 'Dev' and 'Prod', where users have to sign in order to get a token for using the GraphQL API.

-The file [karate-config.js](https://github.com/MariaExtrella/QATestTheAgileMonkeys/blob/main/apigraphql/src/test/java/karate-config.js) has the configuration of the environment and it is possible to configure in it the url of the end points.
-For this test, the [karate-config.js](https://github.com/MariaExtrella/QATestTheAgileMonkeys/blob/main/apigraphql/src/test/java/karate-config.js) file, according to the value set in the java class [TestRunner.java](https://github.com/MariaExtrella/QATestTheAgileMonkeys/blob/main/apigraphql/src/test/java/test/graphql/TestRunner.java) is configured like this:
+In the [karate-config.js](https://github.com/MariaExtrella/QATestTheAgileMonkeys/blob/main/apigraphql/src/test/java/karate-config.js) file is the configuration of the environment, and it is there where the url of the end points are set for this test according to the value configured in the java class [TestRunner.java](https://github.com/MariaExtrella/QATestTheAgileMonkeys/blob/main/apigraphql/src/test/java/test/graphql/TestRunner.java) that contains the Karate command to run the test:

+Any others configuration variables can be set, but in this test only the 'env' is configured:

       function fn() {
         var env = karate.env; // get system property 'karate.env'